The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Repair Procedure

-The following is a Euro S50 double vanos splined shaft bearing and sprocket hub diaphragm spring rattle repair procedure.
+The following procedure outlines the repair for the Euro S50 double VANOS splined shaft bearing and sprocket hub diaphragm spring rattle.

 Euro S50 Double Vanos Procedure